onehashai/onehash-connect/help/marking-messages-as-read.md

 # Marking messages as read

-Zulip automatically keeps track of which messages you have and haven't read.
+OneHash Connect automatically keeps track of which messages you have and haven't read.
 Unread messages have a line along the left side, which fades when the message gets marked as read.

-Zulip offers tools to manually mark one or more messages as read, and you can configure whether messages are marked as read automatically when you scroll.
+OneHash Connect offers tools to manually mark one or more messages as read, and you can configure whether messages are marked as read automatically when you scroll.

 ## Configure whether messages are automatically marked as read

-You may want to configure whether or not the Zulip app will automatically mark messages as read.
+You may want to configure whether or not the OneHash Connect app will automatically mark messages as read.
 For example, it can be useful to set the mobile app to never mark messages as read if you often want to follow up on messages when you are at your computer.
 You will still be able to